 Graduate Success Stories

 Our training will provide you with the best possible start to your career in nutrition.
 We are very proud of the work our graduates are doing and, in recognition of the 20th anniversary of BCNH, would like to showcase the careers of some of our graduates.
-We hope that these inspiring stories will highlight the growing range of opportunities for a career in this field.
+We hope that these inspiring graduate success stories will highlight the growing range of opportunities for a career in this field.

 After experiencing a number of health issues, Justine decided to leave her career in advertising and marketing to retrain with BCNH.
 Graduating in 2005, Justine worked in private practice and on a number of community health projects in London before embarking on an academic career with the University of Worcester in 2008.
 Now a Senior Lecturer in Nutritional Therapy, Justine leads postgraduate nutrition modules at the University of Worcester and is also Programme Director of Continuing Professional Development (CPD) in the Centre for Medical Education in Cardiff University’s medical school.
 Justine is also a prolific writer and has published many health-related books, journal articles and conference papers, as well as contributing to many TV and radio programmes, including BBC2’s Trust Me I’m a Doctor and Radio 4’s Today programme.
 With a personal experience of infertility and a 12 year journey to motherhood, this is a topic that is close to Justine’s heart.
 She has edited a book on infertility and IVF, exploring how nutrition can impact fertility and including patient experiences, and is working towards a PhD exploring the lived experience of illness and infertility and integrative approaches.
 Justine also continues to work part time in clinical practice and is a member of the Nutritional Therapy Education Commission’s (NTEC) accreditation committee.